csiro-data-school/regex/_episodes/06-texted-regexs.md

 For example, on Windows: Notepad++, Sublime Text, ConTEXT...

+Patterns follow all the same syntax you've learnt using grep and sed.
-You'll usually find that the following patterns work that didn't work with Grep:
+However, you'll usually find that the following patterns work that didn't work with Grep:

 Written as | Equivalent to
 ----|----